Nat Borchers

-Nat Borchers (born April 13, 1981) is an American former soccer player who played as a defender.
+Nat Borchers (born April 13, 1981) is an American former professional soccer player who played as a defender.
 He won the MLS Cup in 2009 with Real Salt Lake and in 2015 with the Portland Timbers.

 Youth and college career

 Born in Tucson, Arizona, Borchers attended East High School in Pueblo, Colorado where he played on the boys' soccer team.
 In his four years at East High School, he was selected all-league three times and All-State once.
 He was chosen as the League MVP his senior year.
 He also played for the youth club, Colorado Storm (Club Colorado Select).
 In addition to playing soccer, Borchers ran track and played basketball.
+Two of his sporting idols were Magic Johnson and Dennis Bergkamp.

 Borchers played four years of college soccer for the University of Denver from 1999 to 2002, and also excelled for the Colorado Rapids' PDL affiliate, the Boulder Rapids Reserve.
 He was selected all-league three times and was the MVP of the league in his senior year at DU.
 Despite this, Borchers went undrafted in the 2003 MLS SuperDraft.
 Borchers earned his bachelor's and master's degrees in accounting while in school.